A Huge Country with a Huge Gay Scene

 David said the decision was issued on November 25, 2003 by Brazilian judge Ana Carolina Morozowski of the 5th Civil Court of Curitiba.
 “She authenticated the same-sex relationship of Toni with David and granted David permanent residency in Brazil.
 As a result, the National Immigration Council had to change the criteria for the ‘concession of temporary or permanent visa, or of definitive permanence to the male or female partner, without distinction of sex.'”
 Read background story on their pursuit of equality.

-More recently, they were among the very first couples in the country to take advantage of the Supreme Court’s landmark decision of May 5, 2011 (recognizing the legal status of same-sex partners).
+More recently, they were among the very first couples in the country to take advantage of the Supreme Court’s landmark decision of June 2013 (recognizing the marital status of same-sex partners).
 The two men held a wedding ceremony in Curitiba on May 9, 2011. (photo left) But not without some delay.
 They were forced to visit four different notary registries in the city of Curitiba until they found one that would officiate their union.
 Some notaries were unsure about when the court ruling became effective.
 (It was immediate.)
 Toni’s and David’s official status will also make it easier for the two men to adopt children, something they’ve been working toward since 2005.

 After the wedding, former president Luiz Inacio Lula da Silva, a long-time gay rights supporter, called to congratulate them, according to the Global Post. (http://www.globalpost.com/dispatches/globalpost-blogs/bric-yard/brazil-hurdles-civil-unions)